dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 - The `set` accessor of an iterator property or indexer (i.e., its `get` accessor is implemented via an iterator block) "inherits" its safe/unsafe scope from the declaration.
 - This does not affect partial declarations without implementation as they are only signatures and cannot have an iterator body.

-- In C# 12 it is an error to have an iterator method marked with the `unsafe` modifier, but that is allowed in C# 13.
+Note that in C# 12 it is an error to have an iterator method marked with the `unsafe` modifier, but that is allowed in C# 13 due to the spec change.

 For example: